OPENDAP/hyrax-docker/README.md

 License: The original author considers the content in this project to be recipes/data intended to be shared, so a cc-by license is applied.
-Embedded sed and perl code for manipulation of config data is not considered to be of no particular novel value.
+Embedded sed and perl code for manipulation of config data is not considered to be of particular novel value.

 ```
 hyrax-docker (c) by contributors: